Ivan Tsvetkov: Return to Pirin

 On 4 March 2011, Tsvetkov returned to Bulgaria and signed for Pirin Blagoevgrad on a rolling contract until the end of the season.
 On 2 April, in a 3–0 home victory over Montana, he netted his first goal in an A PFG match and assisted Krum Bibishkov and Anton Karachanakov.
 Four days later Tsvetkov scored his first Bulgarian Cup goal as he netted the first in a 2–1 away victory over Lokomotiv Plovdiv.
 He continued his goal scoring form on 30 April, scoring the opening goal in the 2–0 home win over Beroe.
-On 4 May Ivan scored twice in a 2–3 home defeat to Levski Sofia.
+On 4 May Ivan scored twice in a 3–2 home defeat to Levski Sofia.
 Tsvetkov's 5th Pirin league goal came during a 2–2 away draw against Lokomotiv Plovdiv on 7 May.
 On 14 May, he scored the fifth goal of a 6–0 home victory over Akademik Sofia.
 Four days later, Tsvetkov scored Pirin's second in a 2–2 away draw against CSKA Sofia.
 On 21 May, he netted from a free-kick in a 1–1 home draw against Chernomorets Burgas, securing Pirin's place in the top flight for the next season.

 Levski Sofia

 In June 2011, Tsvetkov signed for Levski Sofia.
 On 2 July, he made his unofficial debut and netted the only goal in the 1–0 win against Lokomotiv Sofia in an exhibition match, which marked the end of former Bulgarian international Georgi Markov's professional football career.
-His official debut for Levski came on 28 July 2011 – he played the full 90 minutes in the 2–1 win over Slovak side FC Spartak Trnava in a UEFA Europa League match.
+His official debut for Levski came on 28 July 2011 – he played the full 90 minutes in the 2–1 win over Slovak side Spartak Trnava in a UEFA Europa League match.
 On 8 August 2011, in his first A PFG match for Levski, he scored the only goal in the 1–0 win against Slavia Sofia.
 On 28 October 2011, Tsvetkov made his first appearance in The Eternal Derby of Bulgaria, coming on as a late substitute in the 0–1 loss against CSKA Sofia.
 On 23 November 2011, he scored the only goal for Levski in the 1–0 win over FC Bansko in a 2011–12 Bulgarian Cup match.
 Tsvetkov netted his first hat-trick for Levski in the 7–0 rout over Svetkavitsa on 23 May 2012.